 They also sell seasonal packages and multiple entry packages.

-As I told you, we were in a hurry so we had to leave but we plan to return back soon to experience the other activities!
-Unfortunately, we had just a few days available and all our stages were previously planned so we couldn’t change the dates.
+Unfortunately, we had just a few days available for our road trip in Ontario and all our stages were previously planned so we couldn’t change the dates.
 We really felt like we missed a huge part of the park.

 Where to sleep in Algonquin Park